 This is all about the practical details of getting a startup off the ground.
-It's a personal view based on experience, many things are easy when you've done them a few times but can catch you out first time.
+It's a personal view based on experience (my UK list), many things are easy when you've done them a few times but can catch you out first time.

 Practice having good ideas: